richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 Entries that start with 0x58, the ASCII letter uppercase X, are reserved for Private or Experimental Use.
 Both registries are first-come first-served.
-The formal request to define the registries is in Section 16.
+The formal request to define the registries is in Section 16 of that RFC.

 ## Extension Field Types